andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-two.md

 **New Spec Alert** Does this mean we need to dig into ANOTHER spec in order to ensure our Client implementation is correct? 🙊🙉🙈

 It turns out the answer is no. [RFC 6750](https://tools.ietf.org/html/rfc6750) was originally created to allow for multiple token usage types, with Bearer being the original, and one called "Proof of Possession" to follow.
 [But it never did](https://leastprivilege.com/2020/01/15/oauth-2-0-the-long-road-to-proof-of-possession-access-tokens/).
 It seems even published specifications aren't immune to _just-in-case engineering_.

+Stay tuned for the final installment, in which we will be shocked to learn how many JW* specifications there are, delve into how crypto is used to make tokens secure, and round out the implementation of our OpenID Connect client!